TELCS

 Welcome to ARCH 072: The History of Landscape Architecture

-Are you ready to take a journey with me?
+Are you ready to take a journey?
 Because this course is not your traditional history lesson.
 I will not be asking you to memorize dates or the chronological order of events!
 This course is really about both time travel and visiting places all across the globe.
 Think of this space as your virtual world tour while understanding the origins of landscape design.
 I will do what I can to be your tour guide.
 We will learn about the people and cultural influences that nurtured the designs of the past, from ancient civilizations to present day landscape architecture.
 If you are new to studying landscape architecture, you are in the right place.
 Consider this course as your introduction, where you will gain access to the world of landscape design.

 syllabus